 But tragedy and scandal, including admissions from Albert that he fathered two illegitimate children, have chipped away at its mystique over the years.

 Just days ago, rumours of discontent threatened to mar the festivities.
-L’Express that Wittstock tried to skip town on a one-way flight to South Africa and that it took “infinite persuasion” by the prince and his entourage to change her mind.
+The palace strongly denied a report in French weekly L’Express that Wittstock tried to skip town on a one-way flight to South Africa and that it took “infinite persuasion” by the prince and his entourage to change her mind.

 Wittstock, whose champagne blonde hair and sculpted figure draws comparisons with Kelly, is a former national champion swimmer from Benoni outside Johannesburg.
 She stopped competing in 2007.